 Use the Form Builder to create or edit your fundraising form.

-At the top left of the page you will find the form name, type and ID number.
+At the top of the page you will find the form name information: form name, campaign type and form ID number.
 The name may be changed in the Form Basics area. (see more below.)

 Get the Form Link

 This is used to retrieve the html link to post into your web site code.
 Depending on how you answer the embed question, you will see another pop-up box with the code and embed instructions.